hyryel/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     /// <summary>
     /// Owner Read Permissions: Owner or server can read
     /// Owner Write Permissions: Only the Owner can write
-    /// A player's ammo count is something that you might want, for convenience sake, the
+    /// A Player's ammo count is something that you might want, for convenience sake, the
     /// client-side to update locally.
 This might be because you are trying to reduce
-    /// bandwidth consumption for the server and all non-owners/ players or you might be
+    /// bandwidth consumption for the server and all non-owners/ Players or you might be
     /// trying to incorporate a more client-side "hack resistant" design where non-owners
     /// are never synchronized with this value.
     /// </summary>